 NYSDOH State Board Exams can be scheduled and taken within days of the class ending.
 You get your results sent to your house in 5 working days..possibly sooner on line......
 Nobody helps you do it faster than we do !!!!

-For any colds..I take about 6,000 mg of Vit C and 200mg of Zinc along with the Simply Saline nasal spray to kill the cold virus.
+For any colds..I take about 6,000 mg of Vit C (plenty of water) and 200mg of Zinc along with the Simply Saline nasal spray to kill the cold virus.
 It works every time in about a day.